WildernessLabs/Documentation/docs/Meadow/Meadow.Cloud/Command_Control/index.md

 ## Overview

-Command + Control makes is easy to send a command to a set of devices.
+Command + Control makes it easy to send a command to a set of devices.
 Here is an oveview of the process:

 ![alt text](cmd_overview.png "Command + Control Overview")